theengs/decoder/docs/participate/adding-decoders.md

 where then the fourth parameter is the value to test for.

 ::: warning Note
 The NOT comparison is case sensitive!
-Therefor any NOT comparisons should be defined in lower case, as this is the format in which devices' "servicedata" and "manufacturerdata" are being reported.
+Therefore any NOT comparisons should be defined in lower case, as this is the format in which devices' "servicedata" and "manufacturerdata" are being reported.
 :::

 `decoder` is a JSON array that specifies the decoder function and parameters to decode the value.